scrapinghub/scrapy-poet/docs/intro/tutorial.rst

-On a surface, it looks just like a different way to organize Scrapy spider code - and indeed, it *is* just a different way to organize the code, but it opens some cool possibilities.
+On a surface, it looks just like a different way to organize Scrapy spider code - and indeed, it *is* just a different way to organize the code, but it opens some cool possibilities, like having a single crawling logic for many sites (See :ref:`overrides`).

 Next steps
 ==========